pegasystems/pega-helm-charts/charts/pega/README.md

 Parameter | Description
 ---       | ---
 `domain`  | Specify a domain on your network in which you create an ingress to the load balancer.
-`appContextPath`  | Specify the application context path to be used to access applications on a specific tier.
-If not specified, prweb will used.
+`appContextPath`  | Specify the path for access to the Pega application on a specific tier.
+If not specified, users will have access to the Pega application via /prweb
 `tls.enabled` | Specify the use of HTTPS for ingress connectivity.
 If the `tls` block is omitted, TLS will not be enabled.
 `tls.secretName` | Specify the Kubernetes secret you created in which you store your SSL certificate for your deployment.
 For compatibility, see [provider support for SSL certificate injection](#provider-support-for-ssl-certificate-management).
 `tls.useManagedCertificate` | On GKE, set to `true` to use a managed certificate; otherwise use `false`.